jamescarlyle/kraken-tax-calculation/README.md

 The result of the CGT calculation is a CSV file which contains the matched data used by an existing CGT calculator, for example https://www.cgtcalculator.com/calculator.aspx.
 That is, data with columns for B/S, date, asset (ticker), quantity of asset, price (in GBP), and fees (in GBP).

+The code is developed to run in [Marimo](https://marimo.io/), a python notebook environment.
+It's possible to use Marimo to export this as a Jupyter notebook, or standalone Python.